navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

 We'll see that the 1st column is the interface name, the 2nd column is the received bytes (`rx`) and the 10th column is the transmitted bytes (`tx`).

-We should save the first read in the `rx` and `tx` variables, and then `print` the difference of the 2nd read with the first one.
+We should save the first read in the `rx` and `tx` variables, and then `print` the difference between the 2nd read and the first one.
 But, we could divide the result by 1024 because KiB/s is a better human readable format than B/s.

 ```awk
 {